 RN: They need to have a good work ethic, a desire to learn and be dedicated workers.
 I don’t want people who just want a job.
 They need to like what they do and want to do it the best they can.

-RN: The Andy Lounge.
-It’s a good, solid chair.
-It’s easy to assemble, comfortable, cozy, and relaxing.
+RN: The Andy lounge.
+It's a good, solid chair.
+It's easy to assembly, comfortable, cozy, and relaxing.

 What's your favorite part of your day?

 RN: I just like being around people all day.
 And solving problems.
 I don’t like rework, and if something isn’t working right, I’ll come up front and point it out.

 How would you describe the culture of Grand Rapids Chair?

 RN: It’s more like a family.
 They really care about the employees and promote a teamwork mentality.
 They care about what we do.